-(The red house on the right is the oldest house in all of Long Island, having been built by some Dutch guy in1645.
-The pretty blue house is also old but is from the mid-1800s and I forget why it is famous, but trust me: it’s another big deal in the architecural heritage of Nassau County, Long Island.)
+The red house on the right is the oldest house in all of Long Island, having been built by some Dutch guy in1645.
+The pretty blue house is also old but is from the mid-1800s and I forget why it is famous.

 Top Cat and I wandered further afield and saw how broken telephone poles are repaired:

-(That guy in the blue shirt is one second away from teling me and Top Cat to get the hell out of their way.)
+That guy in the blue shirt is one second away from telling me and Top Cat to get the hell out of their way.

 And in case you’re wondering, this is how our Bibs and our patio looked The Day After (Irene):